 The term "gut bacteria" is often used when talking about digestion, but instead of referring to the stomach, it actually refers to the intestines.
 Enzymes in the stomach are responsible for breaking down food, and bacteria in the intestines process it, according to Coral Dabarera Edelson, RD, a dietitian and nutrition coach based in Los Angeles.
-"There are more bacteria in our small intestine than cells in our body," she says.
+"There are more bacteria in our large intestine, also called the colon, than cells in our body," she says.

 The time it takes food to travel from the stomach to the small intestine and then the large intestine and become an eventual bowel movement can vary from person to person, but it usually takes two to five days, according to the Mayo Clinic.

 But, if you find you're having a bowel movement right after eating, that could be what's known as gastrocolic reflex, Edelson says.
 This process happens when food enters your stomach and your body automatically signals your colon to empty, to make room for more food.